Particular/docs.particular.net/nservicebus/security/property-encryption_config_propertyencryption_[1.0,).partial.md

 ### Via App.config or IProvideConfiguration

-Configuring by `app.config` or `IProvideConfiguration` has been deprecated.
-Move over to code based configuration.
+Configuring via an `app.config` file or with `IProvideConfiguration` is not available.
+Move to code-based configuration.